 Computers and phones give out blue light, which can interfere with your sleeping patterns and affect stress levels and mental health.
 To minimize these effects, you can buy blue-light blocking glasses from any good opticians.
 Visit the website to learn more.

-4. Watch Out Body Posture
+4. Watch Out for Body Posture

 When working at a computer or using your phone, try to be mindful of your body position.
-Hunching over a laptop, slouching in your seat, and staring down at a phone for a long time will do severe damage to your body.
+Hunching over a gaming laptop, slouching in your seat, and staring down at a phone for a long time will do severe damage to your body.
 Try to sit upright and take regular breaks to stand up and walk around if working at a desk, an ergonomic office chair or a standing desk can do wonders for your posture.
 Check out some of the best Electric desks here.

 5. Spend time with Hobby